sule01u/SBSCAN/README_en.md

 $ python3 sbscan.py -f url.txt -t 4 -d 5pugcrp1.eyes.sh --quiet
 ```

+## 🧩 Custom extension
+- Added vulnerability detection: scan the scanner/cve_scanners directory and program the detection logic according to other cve formats.
+Pay attention to the consistent format of function naming, parameter receiving, and return, and then add parameters in the config/cve.json format
+- Added path detection: in config/ Path. json, configure the path and the characteristic string of the path page in dictionary format (none can be left empty).

 ## ⛪ Discussion

 - For bug reports or feature requests, [click here](https://github.com/sule01u/SBSCAN/issues)